 I use a willow wreath base that I made myself a couple of years ago.
 But you can also use a store-bought wreath base.
 You can find wreaths made from metal, bamboo, willow or straw in many different sizes.
 Here are some examples.

 For my spring wreath version, I simply used what was available.
 There were a couple of dried goldenrod branches from last summer that I had hung in the attic.
 In addition, I purchased two branches of baby’s-breath (gypsophila).
+If you don’t have anything on hand, you can buy some already dried flowers.

 I usually use a jute string to hang the wreath up.
 You could also use a ribbon.